engganuj/AgenticForge/INSTALL.md

-**❌ M2 is *not* working if you see:** an `AssertionError` on the audit_log check, a connection-refused error (services aren't running — go back to B6), or a 401/unauthorized error from the MCP client (see Troubleshooting).
+**❌ M2 is *not* working if you see:** an `AssertionError` on the audit_log check, a connection-refused error (services aren't running — go back to Path A/B setup), or a 401/unauthorized error from the MCP client (see Troubleshooting).

 Note: the mock DevOps API keeps branches/commits/PRs in memory only (no persistence), so re-running `make demo-m2-devops` **without** restarting